-The Operator shall have an operational reporting system that is implemented throughout the organization in a manner that:
+The Operator shall have an operational security reporting system that is implemented throughout the organization in a manner that:

-- (i) Encourages and facilitates personnel to report security incidents and threats, identify security deficiencies, and raise security concerns pertaining to the Operator; - (ii) Includes analysis and management action as necessary to address security issues identified through the reporting system.
+- Encourages and facilitates personnel to report security incidents and security occurrences pertaining to the Operator; - (ii) Ensures mandatory reporting in accordance with applicable regulations; - (iii) Includes analysis and management action as necessary to address security issues identified through the reporting system.
 (GM)

-- □ Identified/Assessed system for operational personnel to report security incidents, threats, deficiencies and concerns (focus: system urges/facilitates reporting of hazards/safety concerns; includes analysis/action to validate/address reported hazards/safety concerns). - ☐ Interviewed responsible manager(s). - Examined selected reports submitted by operational personnel. - □ Other Actions (Specify)
+- □ Identified/Assessed system for operational personnel to report security incidents and security occurrences (focus: system urges/facilitates reporting of security/safety concerns; includes analysis/action to validate/address reported security/safety concerns). - Interviewed responsible manager(s). - □ Examined selected reports submitted by operational personnel. - □ Other Actions (Specify)

-Refer to the IRM for the definition of Security Threat.
+Refer to the IRM for the definitions of Just Culture, Security Incident, Security Occurrence, Security Vulnerability and Security Threat.